houlder/PythonInterviewSpec/intermediate-level.md

 After the second shuffle of LIST1:
 ['Z', 'Y', 'X', 'U', 'V', 'W']
 ```

+### List 11 type conversion in Python

+Type conversion refers to the conversion of one data type into another.

+- int() - converts any data type into integer type
+- float() - converts any data type into float type
+- ord() - converts characters into integer
+- hex() - converts integers to hexadecimal
+- oct() - converts integer to octal
+- tuple() - This function is used to convert to a tuple.
+- set() - This function returns the type after converting to set.
+- list() - This function is used to convert any data type to a list type.
+- dict() - This function is used to convert a tuple of order (key,value) into a dictionary.
+- str() - Used to convert integer into a string.
+- complex(real,imag) - This functionconverts real numbers to complex(real,imag) number.

 ### What is the use of break statement?
 The break statement is used to terminate the execution of the current loop.
 Break always breaks the current execution and transfer control to outside the current block.
 If the block is in a loop, it exits from the loop, and if the break is in a nested loop, it exits from the innermost loop.
 **Example:**